 In 2010, Rich was honored by Golf Inc. Magazine as the “3rd Most Admired Operator in the US” as voted by his peers.
 In total, he served with Troon for over 20 years and was an integral part of the company’s growth from a single property in 1990 to nearly 300 locations worldwide today and over billion dollars in assets under management.
 Prior to his time with Troon, Rich worked for both Hyatt Hotels and Resorts and the Williams Hospitality Group in a variety of operational roles.

 Rich graduated with Honors with a Bachelor of Science degree in Finance from Florida State University.

 Jenn Engel ('97)

-Jenn Engel is Senior Vice President of National Accounts On Premise at Republic National Distributing Company.
+Jenn Engel is Chief Commercial Sales Officer at Republic National Distributing Company.
 She began her career in hospitality at the Walt Disney World Company where she held a variety of management positions in banquets, catering, and convention services.

 Jenn transitioned into the alcohol and beverage industry at Anheuser-Busch at the Cartersville Brewery in Georgia, and later held positions with Jackson Family Wines, Wirtz Beverage, and Banfi, where she was the National Business Manager for the luxury team known as Cru Artisan.

 Jenn went on to serve as Vice President of Sales and Board of Directors member at Santa Margherita USA, where she oversaw sales and developed strategic and long-term initiatives.
 In 2020, she transitioned to RNDC, and has successfully led the integration of the on-premise national accounts teams for RNDC and YMCo.
 She brings a strong track record of building and leading teams while implementing customer-centric and sales-driven programs.
 Most recently, Jenn became the newest member of WSWA’s Women’s Leadership Council Advisory Board.